lucpierson/odoo-V18-Community-to-enterprise-using-docker-envs/V18-ENT/logs/readme.txt

-this is where the odoo logs goes while odoo container is running
+this is where the odoo logs go while odoo container is running